 Months 0-3: Everything Looks Great

 Usually stable.
 Potency retention above 95% for most ingredients.
-Texture is acceptable.
-Microbiological specs all pass.
-You'd think you have a winner.
+Texture acceptable.
+Microbiological specs pass.
+You think you have a winner.

 Months 3-6: The Cracks Start Showing

-This is where things get interesting.
 Vitamin C drops to 80-85% of label claim.
-Botanical extracts start showing color fading.
-You notice minor texture changes-slight hardening or softening.
+Botanical extracts show color fading.
+Minor texture changes—slight hardening or softening.

 Months 6-12: Degradation Accelerates

 The degradation curve gets steep.
 Vitamin C can drop below 75% of claim.
-Zinc compounds begin forming insoluble complexes.
-Moisture migration creates stickiness or turns gummies rock hard.
+Zinc compounds form insoluble complexes.
+Moisture migration creates stickiness or rock-hard gummies.
 Flavors oxidize and develop off-notes.

 Months 12-18: Catastrophic Failure

-For many formulations, this is complete failure territory.
+For many formulations, complete failure.
 Major clumping, serious texture problems, significant potency loss across the board.

 Most gummy products carry a 24-month shelf life.
-Based on real-world stability data I've reviewed, a disturbing percentage of immune support gummies sitting on store shelves are delivering somewhere between 60-70% of their labeled potencies-especially for vulnerable ingredients like vitamin C and botanical extracts.
+Based on real-world stability data, a disturbing percentage of immune support gummies on store shelves deliver somewhere between 60-70% of their labeled potencies—especially for vitamin C and botanical extracts.

 The industry knows this happens.
-The proper solution is overage formulation-starting at 120-130% of label claim so you're still at 100% when the product expires.
-But that bumps up your cost of goods, and in the brutally price-competitive gummy market, most manufacturers simply won't absorb that expense.
+The proper solution is overage formulation—starting at 120-130% of label claim so you're still at 100% at expiry.
+But that bumps up cost of goods, and in the price-competitive gummy market, most manufacturers won't absorb that expense.

 Why Microencapsulation Is the Answer (That Nobody Uses)